- Clinical science

 All neonates are screened for CF in the US!

-Quantitative pilocarpine iontophoresis (sweat test) is the gold standard.
+Quantitative pilocarpine iontophoresis (sweat test) is the best initial test.

 - Chloride levels > 60 mmol/L on two or more occasions are consistent with CF.